secretGeek/today-i-learned-staging/asp.net_mvc/clear_caches.md

         }
     }

-For the small-scale sites I'm used to, that is adequate.
+For most of the small-scale sites I'm used to, **that is perfectly adequate**.

 An actually correct method, from http://stackoverflow.com/a/22388943/49